TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p3_collab-compet/README.md

 - `make tensorboard` shows results in tensorboard

 ## Hyperparameter tuning with tune
-I used tune[7] for doing grid search for the hyperparameters on ranges I have given.
+start tune[7] for doing grid search for hyperparameters by
 - `cd PATH_WHERE_YOU_CLONED_THIS_REPO_TO/p3_collab-compet/`
 - adjust hyperparameter-ranges for grid search in `tune.py`
 - adjust path to tennis environment (see Setup) in `tune.py` in line `self.env_filename = ...` relative to tune logdir, e.g. `self.env_filename = self.logdir + '../../../Tennis.app'`